 - Site ID

 Each of the above dimensions can be filtered to monitor a specific value (e.g. Specific Media Source or Campaign).
 Business package users and above can also set a single monitor for any value of a specific dimension. (e.g. Alert for any Media Source with specific KPI behaviors).
+Select All App Traffic to view all of the traffic from all media sources.

 6. Once you have completed the configuration of your new alert, click Save Alert.